rongallant/pillarscms/README.md

 * If not already done, log into your site.
 * At the bottom right of the site you will find a link to your administration panel.
 * Have at it.

-We will add a complete users guide in the future.